hahnicity/redcrab/README.md

 There is one major caveat to using this tool; the rate limiting of the Reddit API. `redcrab` uses the `praw` library and `praw` limits all Reddit API requests down to 30 a minute or 60 if we have authenticated our user.
 Reddit claims banning penalties against clients that go above this limit.
-As a result `redcrab` can conceivably only grab up to 60 comments a minute running on a single host.
 I know this is slow but for now this problem is unavoidable.